Collections

 Chickens are monogastric animals, which means they can’t survive on pasture alone – their stomach systems are not sophisticated enough to extract the energy and protein they need.
 This means whilst our chickens enjoy a high proportion of their diet from pasture, nutrient-packed grains and proteins are a also a crucial part of their diet in order to maintain happy healthy birds that can survive a life outside in all weathers.

-It is important to be aware that our chickens are not soy free.
+It is important to be aware that, except for our seasonal, Pastured Chickens, our chickens are not soy free.
 We use the minimum amount possible (less than 5% of their feed) to ensure the welfare of our chickens, this protein is crucial for our birds to thrive while living a properly free range life.

 The Finish